gmc-code/PC-microbit-micropython/docs/images/Built_in_images_advanced.rst

                 .. tab-item:: Q3

-                    Modify the oldlist to be the list of characters from list("ab12")
+                    Modify the origlist to be the list of characters from list("ab12")

                     .. code-block:: python